-Most people have at least one junk drawer somewhere in their home.
+Most people have at least one drawer for storing junk somewhere in their home.
 Some have them in every single room.
-That one drawer that’s a catch-all for the things that just need to go somewhere, but nobody really knows where.
+That one drawer that’s a catch-all for mess and the things that just need to go somewhere, but nobody really knows where.

 It’s full of random cords, broken glasses, mysterious keys, rubber bands, earbuds, pens, etc. Once the first random item finds it’s way in there, it’s a free for all, and becomes a convenient place for everything.

 Dump it out on the counter and see what’s in there.
 If it isn’t really junk, then designate a specific place in your home for each item.
 Otherwise, it’s all junk, and you need to get rid of it.